How to wire your FAST Nano Controller and I/O Boards¶

 - Drivers & coils (discussed after switches)

-The FAST Loop Network is the term we use to describe the ring network of CAT-5 cables which connect all your I/O boards to your FAST Controller.
-More details about the design decisions we made, and a full description of the FAST Loop Network can be found in the FAST Modern Platform documentation.
-Since the guide you're reading now is a wiring guide, we'll cover just the wiring aspects of the FAST Loop Network.
+The FAST I/O Loop is the term we use to describe the ring network of CAT-5 cables which connect all your I/O boards to your FAST Controller.
+More details about the design decisions we made, and a full description of the FAST I/O Loop can be found in the FAST Modern Platform documentation.
+Since the guide you're reading now is a wiring guide, we'll cover just the wiring aspects of the FAST I/O Loop.

-Important notes when connecting your I/O boards via the FAST Loop Network:
+Important notes when connecting your I/O boards via the FAST I/O Loop:

 - The individual cables are regular Cat-5 Ethernet cables with RJ-45 end connectors.

-- The FAST Loop Network is NOT Ethernet, it just uses Ethernet cables.
+- The FAST I/O Loop is NOT Ethernet, it just uses Ethernet cables.
 Do not plug anything else into these connectors!

 - Connect the OUT from one board to the IN of the next board.
 Connecting the same cable to two INs or two OUTs won't work.